 Dinosaur Provincial Park in Canada takes visitors into the past when dinosaurs roamed the area.
 The park has endless things to discover, from local wildlife to scenic vistas in the unique Canadian badlands.

 It is easy to get overwhelmed when exploring the nearly 20,000 acres of Dinosaur Provincial Park.
-To help you experience the best of what the park has to offer, we’ve broken down the history of the area, the best times to visit, how to get around the park, and 8 of the most popular attractions.
+To help you experience the park’s best, we’ve broken down the area’s history, the best times to visit, how to get around the park, and 8 of its most popular attractions.

 What is Dinosaur Provincial Park?

 During the Late Cretaceous Period, about 75 million years ago, Dinosaur Provincial Park had a subtropical climate.
 Lush forests and raging rivers covered the area.
-In the waters, marine life thrived.
-On the ground and in the air, dinosaurs roamed.
+Marine life thrived in the waters, and dinosaurs roamed on the ground and in the air.

 However, this climate did not last forever.
 The rivers dried up, and the forests disappeared.
 As the area changed, the conditions were perfect for preserving fossils.
 Dinosaurs, marine life, and other flora and fauna were perfectly preserved through time.

-To date, there have been over 150 complete fossilised dinosaur skeletons discovered at Dinosaur Provincial Park.
-These fossils come from over 50 different species.
+To date, over 150 complete fossilised dinosaur skeletons from over 50 different species have been discovered at Dinosaur Provincial Park.
 In addition, hundreds of other fossils of marine life, other mammals, and local plants have also been found.

 Fossils and deposits are still being found today at Dinosaur Provincial Park.
 Bone Beds can be seen from the hiking trails, and it is possible to find a new fossil just by exploring the park!
 There’s much to explore and discover at Dinosaur Provincial Park.

-Dinosaur Provincial Park was founded by the Canadian Government in 1955.
-The goal was to protect and preserve the numerous fossils found there and maintain the gorgeous landscape.
+The Canadian government founded Dinosaur Provincial Park in 1955.
+Its goal was to protect and preserve the numerous fossils found there and maintain the gorgeous landscape.

 24 years later, in 1979, Dinosaur Provincial Park was established as a UNESCO World Heritage Site and recognised internationally for its significance.
-The park was given this designation due to the abundance of dinosaur fossils, the cottonwood trees that provide shelter for local birds, and because it is the largest badlands in Canada.
+The park was given this designation due to the abundance of dinosaur fossils, the cottonwood trees that provide shelter for local birds, and the fact that it is the largest badlands in Canada.

 When is the Best Time to Visit?

 Summers at Dinosaur Provincial Park can get extremely hot.
-During the warm months is when the park is most popular, and the amenities can become fully booked months in advance.
-During the summer is also when the interpretive tours are held, which makes May-September the best time to visit.
+During the warm months, the park is most popular, and the amenities can become fully booked months in advance.
+During the summer, interpretive tours are also held, making May-September the best time to visit.

-During the winter months, the temperature at Dinosaur Provincial Park is much lower than during the summer.
-Trails are still open during this time, as well as the campgrounds.
+The temperature at Dinosaur Provincial Park is much lower during the winter months than during the summer.
+Trails and campgrounds are still open during this time.
 Just because it is cold does not mean you can’t explore!
 Just make sure to bring a winter jacket.

 How to Get Around

 The best way to explore Dinosaur Provincial Park is by car.
-With a vehicle handy, you can fully explore the park to its edges.
-To see its full potential, camping in the park is recommended.
+With a vehicle handy, you can explore the park to its edges.
+Camping in the park is recommended to see its full potential.

-From the campground, you will have access to the hiking trails in Dinosaur Provincial Park.
+You can access the hiking trails from the campground in Dinosaur Provincial Park.
 Some areas, however, are only accessible via guided tours.
 In addition, you will have access to the Scenic Loop road, bus tours, and other attractions at the park.

 8 Things to Do at Dinosaur Provincial Park